devassistant/dapp/README.rst

 Usage
 -----

-To write a simple executable assistant, you need to create a minimal Yaml assistant, that specifies metadata, dependencies needed to run the executable assistant (which is a Python 3 script in this case)::
+To write a simple PingPong script, you need to create a minimal Yaml assistant, that specifies metadata, dependencies needed to run the PingPong script (which is a Python 3 script in this case)::

-  fullname: PingPong assistant
+  fullname: PingPong script example
-  description: A simple executable assistant using DevAssistant PingPong protocol
+  description: A simple PingPong script using DevAssistant PingPong protocol

   dependencies:
-  # TODO: once this library is on PyPI/packaged in Fedora, it should also be added to list of deps
+  # TODO: once dapp library is on PyPI/packaged in Fedora, it should also be added to list of deps
   - rpm: [python3]

   args: